voronianski/melchior.js/README.md

 });
 ```

-For more detailed information on how `.config` works check [documentation](https://github.com/voronianski/melchior.js#configoptions).
+For more detailed information on how `config` works check [documentation](https://github.com/voronianski/melchior.js#configoptions).

-From this point you will be able to `.require` dependencies.
+From this point you will be able to `require` dependencies.
 Modules names and `paths` keys should be the same in order to loader work properly.

 ```javascript
 melchiorjs.module('app')